ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## send_crash_reports {#server_configuration_parameters-logger}

 Settings for opt-in sending crash reports to the ClickHouse core developers team via [Sentry](https://sentry.io).
-Enabling it, especially in pre-production environments, is strongly appreciated.
+Enabling it, especially in pre-production environments, is greatly appreciated.

+The server will need an access to public Internet for this feature to be functioning properly.

 Keys: